spec0p/pg-docs/sdk-js.md

 #### Game lobby

 If the game is configured on the server to require a configuration state, the `onGameLobby` callback will be called to allow the game to send the required configuration back to the server by calling `PG.serverMessage`.
-When the match is ready to start the game must inform the platform by calling `PG.exitGameLobby`.
+When the match is ready to start, the game must inform the platform by calling `PG.exitGameLobby`.

 ```js
 PG.exitGameLobby();